letoram/arcan/src/tools/waybridge/README.md

 XWayland
 ====
-XWayland support will be enabled at some point, though it will likely just derive from the implementation WLC has. instead, A separate [Xarcan](https://github.com/letoram/xarcan) implementation is maintained for a number of resons, such as better controls of how/ and which/ features gets translated (matters when looking into sharing, display-hw synch, segmentation,
+XWayland support will be enabled at some point, though it will likely just derive from the implementation WLC/Weston has. instead, a separate [Xarcan](https://github.com/letoram/xarcan) implementation is maintained for a number of resons, such as better controls of how/ and which/ features gets translated (matters when looking into sharing, display-hw synch, segmentation,